Lalithavanukuri/splitwise/README.md

 4. **User Authentication**: Secure your trip details with a login page for registered users.

 5. **Data Visualization**: Visualize your spending patterns with interactive pie charts for easy understanding.

+## ⚙️ Technologies

+VoyageHub is built with the following technologies:

+- **Streamlit**: A Python library for creating web applications.
+- **Python**: The programming language used for application logic.
+- **MongoDB**: A NoSQL database for storing user details and transactions.

 ## 🚀 Getting Started